 BAMFORD: Yes.
 That’s the older view of historicity.

 ROCKBURNE: So it is just amazing that, when I came to write about my work I saw that there’s both a scientific side to all my readings, a philosophical side, and a Hermetic thread.
 And coming face-to-face with that surprised me, quite frankly.
 I didn’t know it.

 ContributorsDavid Levi Strauss

 DAVID LEVI STRAUSS is a scholar and writer living in New York.
-He is the chair of the graduate program in Art and Criticism & Writing at the School of Visual Arts.
-The author of several books on photography and politics, his recent collection Words Not Spent Today Buy Smaller Images Tomorrow was published last year by Aperture.Christopher Bamford
+He is the chair of the graduate program in Art Writing at the School of Visual Arts, and the author of four books of essays on art and politics.
+The latest is Words Not Spent Today Buy Smaller Images Tomorrow, published by Aperture in 2014.Christopher Bamford